-Configuring the gimbal¶
+Configuring the Gimbal¶

 Use the provided USB dongle to connect the Gimbal board to your computer (Windows only).
 If this is the first time you have plugged in the dongle you will likely see a USB device installation window.
 After successful installation of the driver a new COM port named “Prolific USB-to-Serial Comm Port” should appear in the Device Manager as shown below.
-If drivers cannot be found you may be able to install Windows 7 or Windows XP drivers using one of the .exe files found in the “driver” directory of the Tarot Gimbal Firmware v1.5 zip file.
+If drivers cannot be found you may be able to install Windows 7 or Windows XP drivers using one of the .exe files found in the “driver” directory of the Tarot Gimbal Firmware v1.5 zip file

 Windows 8 and 10 users may find issues with the Prolific USB-to-Serial driver not starting.
 This issue can apparently be resolved according by following instructions on this web page:

-Download and unzip the Tarot Gimbal Firmware v1.5 zip file to a convenient place on your computer.
+Download and unzip the Tarot Gimbal Firmware v1.5 zip file to a convenient place on your computer

 Double click on the ZYX-BMGC-EN_V1.5.exe file (found in the above zip) and the configuration UI shown below should appear

-Power the Gimbal by plugging in the battery.
+Power the Gimbal by plugging in the battery

 In the configuration UI, select the COM port and press the Open COM Port button.
-After a few seconds the image of the camera should begin moving as the gimbal is moved.
+After a few seconds the image of the camera should begin moving as the gimbal is moved

-Set-up through the mission planner¶
+Set-up through the Ground Station¶

 Testing the gimbal moves correctly¶